chrisuthe/squeezelite-docker/tests/README.md

-# Unit Tests for Multi Output Player
+# Unit Tests for Multi-Room Audio Controller

-This directory contains comprehensive unit tests for the Multi Output Player application.
+This directory contains comprehensive unit tests for the Multi-Room Audio Controller application.

 ## Test Structure